MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-upgrade-sales-to-cds.md

    > After you enable the connection, the Business Central Integration Solution is deployed to [!INCLUDE[prod_short](includes/prod_short.md)].
 This enables integration with tables that are specific to [!INCLUDE[crm_md](includes/crm_md.md)], such as sales orders, quotes, and invoices.
 5. Choose **Redeploy Integration Solution** to reinstall the Business Central Integration Solution.
 6. On the **Sales Connection Setup** page, choose **Use Default Synchronisation Setup** to initialise the integration table mappings for [!INCLUDE[crm_md](includes/crm_md.md)].

+   > [!IMPORTANT]
+   > Using the **Use Default Synchronisation Setup** action will apply the default integration table mappings.
+All custom mappings will be overwritten.
+If you have custom mappings that you want to keep, we recommend that you export them to Excel or talk to your Microsoft partner about other ways to keep your custom mappings.

 ## <a name="see-also"></a>See Also
 [Integrating with Dynamics 365 Sales](admin-prepare-dynamics-365-for-sales-for-integration.md)